Prowfish: Description

+Biology

 Prowfish prefer rocky substrates and range from relatively shallow waters to 675 m.
 They are benthic animals spending most of their time on or near the bottom.
 Their diet consists principally of scyphozoans and salps; prowfish use their large mouths to tear chunks from the bells of jellyfish and ctenophores.
 Prowfish may also eat smaller fish and amphipods; however, juveniles feed exclusively on jellyfish.
 Larger skates and Pacific halibut are known predators of prowfish.

 Little is known of prowfish reproduction, but juveniles have been observed to be pelagic; unlike adults, they spend their time in the middle levels of the water column, closely associated with their jellyfish prey.
 Indeed, juvenile prowfish will seek shelter from prey within the bells of larger jellies.
 This behaviour has led to their confusion with the medusafish (Icichthys lockingtoni) of the family Centrolophidae.
 Most female prowfish are thought to reach maturity at around five years.
 There is little sexual dimorphism; females are slightly heavier for their length.